-Site impacts to groundwater from on-Site sources include a number of PFAS compounds.
-A minor offsite contribution (fire-fighting foam likely used on and adjoining property) is also possible for these compounds.
+Site impacts to groundwater from on-Site sources also include a number of PFAS compounds.
+A minor off-site contribution (fire-fighting foam likely used on an adjoining property) is also possible for these compounds.

-Petroleum-impacted groundwater (notably MTBE) has been documented from an off-Site source and is monitored under a Groundwater Management Permit by that responsible party, the facility owner of nearby upgradient property Lot 69.
+Petroleum-impacted groundwater (notably MTBE) has been documented from an off-Site source and is monitored under a GMP by that responsible party, the facility owner of nearby upgradient property Lot 69.

-Groundwater quality for samples collected in 2015 and 2017 from monitoring wells downgradient of the Former Industrial Building and the Wastewater Pre-Treatment Building documented the highest concentration in dissolved metals are located downgradient of the former plating lines, with lesser concentrations proximal to the Wastewater Pre-Treatment Building sumps.
+Groundwater quality for samples collected in 2015 and 2017 from monitoring wells downgradient of the Former Industrial Building and the Wastewater Pre-Treatment Building documented that the highest concentration in dissolved metals are located downgradient of the former plating lines, with lesser concentrations proximal to the Wastewater Pre-Treatment Building sumps.

 PFAS compounds have been detected at concentrations above their AGQS.
-The highest concentrations of PFAS were detected in the groundwater sample collected from the monitoring well located downgradient of the former plating line area (MW102) and lesser concentrations were detected in the sample collected from the monitoring well located downgradient of the Wastewater Pre-Treatment Building sumps (MW104).
-The newly (June 2020) revised PFAS AGQS, when compared to past sample data, suggests that the dissolved contaminant plume exceeding at least one PFAS standard now likely extends beyond the westernmost monitoring well installed on Lot 63.
-In addition, the revision to the PFAS standards downward implicate a possible minor off-site source (historical use of AFFF) to the east on Lot 47, as now PFHxS in the sample collected in the past from the well (MW302) installed to assess for AFFF impacts on that property, exceeded its AGQS.
+The highest concentrations of PFAS were detected in the groundwater sample collected from the monitoring well located downgradient of the former plating line area (MW102) and lesser concentrations were detected in the sample collected from the monitoring wells located downgradient of the Wastewater Pre-Treatment Building sumps (MW104), and the former Teflon tank area and north end of the Former Industrial Building.
+The newly (June 2020) revised PFAS AGQSs, when compared to past sample data, suggests that the dissolved contaminant plume exceeding at least one PFAS standard now likely extends beyond the westernmost monitoring well installed on Lot 63.
+In addition, the revision to the PFAS standards downward implicate a possible minor off-site source (historical use of AFFF) to the east on Lot 47, because now PFHxS in the sample collected in the past from the well (MW302) installed to assess for AFFF impacts on that property, exceeded its AGQS.

-Although no consumptive use of groundwater has been identified within the subject property neighborhood (with the possible exception of a commercial property located 1,600 feet west-southwest of the Site as identified by the NH DES), the clean-up goal for groundwater is the attainment, with time, of AGQS in the Groundwater Management Zone.
+Although no consumptive use of groundwater has been identified within the subject property neighborhood (with the possible exception of a commercial property located 1,600 feet west-southwest of the Site as identified by the NH DES), the clean-up goal for groundwater is the attainment, with time, of AGQSs in the Groundwater Management Zone.